BLOG

 Book a demo

-You could write the greatest cold email in the world, and it won’t matter if the subject sucks.
+You could write the greatest cold email in the world — but it won’t matter if the subject line sucks and no one ever reads it.

-We’ve hosted a ton of “RateMyPitch” live cold email breakdown sessions that help reps write better cold emails.
-We’ve even launched an AI outbound message generator, Scribe, which can easily write a good email subject line for you.
+We’ve hosted a ton of “RateMyPitch” live cold email breakdown sessions that help sales reps write better cold emails.
+We’ve even launched our AI outbound message generator, Scribe, which can help teams come up with killer email subject lines that are more likely to lead to opens and, more importantly, replies and conversations.

-Let’s break down what constitutes a good cold email subject line in B2B sales.
+Let’s break down what constitutes a good cold email subject line in B2B sales and strategies your teams can start using today.

 Your prospect's inbox is probably a mess